 The open space requirement for this site would be provided within the proposed community park which would benefit residents for the whole of Sandbach.
+This would be provided in accordance with the legal agreement.

 The plan indicates the inclusion of a play area within the Community Park area.
 This should include at least 8 items incorporating DDA inclusive equipment, using play companies from the Councils select list.
 A second play area would be provided within the third and final phase of the development which will be subject to a further reserved matters application.